sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_recipes/plot_exporter_recipes_oe_cond.rst

 torch.onnx.export and a model with a test
 =========================================

-Control flow cannot be exported with a change.
+Tests cannot be exported into ONNX unless they refactored to use :func:`torch.cond`.
-The code of the model can be changed or patched to introduce function :func:`torch.cond`.

 A model with a test
 +++++++++++++++++++

 ..
-GENERATED FROM PYTHON SOURCE LINES 14-19
+GENERATED FROM PYTHON SOURCE LINES 13-18

 .. code-block:: Python